 Starting as a Medieval dance ballet has advanced its movement through the Renaissance and Baroque eras where it moved to Classical and then Romantic.
 Each period bringing a unique viewpoint and style with each new performer and composer.

-In that spirit we would like to discuss some ballets that came to be during the Modern Era.
-Rising from popularity in Germany and the United States this genre, which covers a great deal of sub-genres, the Modern period came into our ballet loving existences during the turn of the twentieth century.
+In that spirit, we would like to discuss some ballets that came to be during the Modern Era.
+Rising from popularity in Germany and the United States this genre, which covers plenty of sub-genres, the Modern period came into our ballet loving existences during the turn of the twentieth century.

 Read further to expose yourself to some wonderful Modern era ballets.

 This modern ballet is synonymous with the Alvin Ailey American Dance Theater in New York City, named for the successful choreographer and civil right supporter.
 The first production of this ballet premiered on New Year’s Eve in 1960.
 The dance story highlights the faith beliefs of the African American community and their resolve from slavery and their move toward freedom.

 The dances in this ballets are set to the music of old spiritual tunes and blues songs.
 Originally this work was planned to fill in the second part of a full-length review of music featuring African Americans.
 The work began in 1958 but was never finished.